nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Leave the current page and go back to the parent scope (one level up).

 Format: `leave`
-- Leaves the current page (clear the right-most non-empty dashboard) and shifts the scoping status to the parent scope.
+- Leaves the current page (clear the right-most non-empty dashboard) and shifts the scoping status to the parent scope
-- If the app is already in the global, `PERSON_LIST`, or `PROJECT_LIST`, then the command takes no effect.
+- If the app is already in the global, `PERSON_LIST`, or `PROJECT_LIST`, then the command takes no effect

 # **Features** in project_list scope

 ### Start work on an existing project `startproject `

 Initialises the project specified.

 Format: `startproject (INDEX)`
-- Initialises the project at the specified INDEX.
+- Initialises the project at the specified INDEX
-- The index refers to the index number shown in the displayed project list.
+- The index refers to the index number shown in the displayed project list
 - The index must be a positive integer 1, 2, 3, …​

 Examples: `startproject 2` Initialises the second project in the project list.

 ### Add a new project to the catalogue `add `

 Adds a project to the project list.

 Format: `add (n/PROJECT NAME) (dl/DEADLINE) (ru/REPO URL) (d/PROJECT DESCRIPTION) [tg/TAGS...] `
   - The fields can be entered in any order, as long as the prefixes are matched correctly
-  - Project Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Project Name can be any alphanumeric value (containing only alphabets and / or numbers)
-  - Repo URL must be a valid link.
+  - Repo URL must be a valid link
-  - Description can be anything, as long as it is not blank.
+  - Description can be anything, as long as it is not blank
-  - Any number of tags can be added, where each new tag would require the prefix tg/ before the tag.
+  - Any number of tags can be added, where each new tag would require the prefix tg/ before the tag

 Example: `add n/Blair project dl/29-02-2020 00:00:00 ru/http://github.com/a/b.git d/Coding in Greenwich tg/challenging hell`